manni8436/Legend-of-the-Greek-Gods/assets/css/README.md

 In this section go over different sections of the project and describe the features and what it does you may also discuss plans for additional features to be added in the future

-I have added several features to my project for example I have dropdown menu which when you hover over it the colours change from the black background with yellow text to the yellow background with black text which will make it easier to see where the user is when going through the menu

-I have also done the same hover feature as my dropdown menu to my menu, sign up, reset and send buttons

-I have also added a enlargement feature of the images which the user hovers over the image it makes it bigger so that they can view the image properly and see them better and more detailed

 (Technologies Used)

 In this project I have used the following technologies below